Vanille-N/sorts_visualization/README.md

 Only powers of 2 are supported for the length of the array, in part due to the presence of two algorithms that would need modifications to run on arrays of a length that is not a power of 2.

 Delay can be set between all actions to help understand what is happening.
 Colors are also used to represent visually the actions of comparison, read and write.
-In some cases, the items that are sorted, or partially sorted are displayed as such in real time to help show which parts of the array are not being looked at.
+In some cases the items that are sorted, or partially sorted, are displayed as such in real time to help show which parts of the array are not being looked at.
 ![preview3](https://user-images.githubusercontent.com/58042063/69556984-12a4cf00-0fa6-11ea-8e35-a135c2b1bdc1.png)

 For now, aborting the algorithm -- or even interrupting it -- is not supported, this may be a topic of future improvements.